Low quality exposure and point processes with a view to the first phase of a pandemic: Model formulation

 with $\rho_2$ and $\mu_2$ some unknown functions such that $\mu_2(t/T,v)=0$, for $v<0$ and $v>D_2$, and $\rho_2(t)=0$ for $t>D^\prime_2$, with $D_2, D^\prime_2$ some fixed constants, and where, for a person, who was infected at $s$, $\mu_2({t}/{T}, t-s)\d t$ is the probability that this person is hospitalized in $(t,t+\d t]$.

-From equation \eqref{eq:haw2}, $N_2(t)$ would be a Hawkes process if we would replace ${\mathcal F}_1(t)$ by the $\sigma$-field generated by $\{(N_1(s),N_2(s)): s<t\}$.
+\begin{remark} From equation \eqref{eq:haw2}, $N_2(t)$ would be a Hawkes process if we would replace ${\mathcal F}_1(t)$ by the $\sigma$-field generated by $\{(N_1(s),N_2(s)): s<t\}$.
 With this modification the assumption \eqref{eq:haw2} is too restrictive.
 Typically $N_2(s)$ contains information about the future development of $N_2$.
-Consider e.g. in a thought experiment the unrealistic case that at a certain date all infected individuals are hospitalized.
+Consider {for instance,} in a thought experiment, the unrealistic case that at a certain date all infected individuals are hospitalized.
 Then it can be expected that the number of additional hospitalizations in the next days will be low.
-Fitting model \eqref{eq:haw2} can be used to predict future hospitalizations.
-The prediction depends then only on the history of $N_1$.
-In most settings neglecting the history of $N_2$ will only lead to a small loss of accuracy, at least if $n$ is large.
-Furthermore, it would be very complex to model future developments of $N_2$ using the history of $N_1$ and $N_2$.
+Another case would be periods where the hospitals are overcrowded and have difficulties to admit more patients.
+Fitting model \eqref{eq:haw2} can be used to predict future hospitalizations {and the prediction would depend only} on the history of $N_1$.
+We conjecture that in most settings neglecting the history of $N_2$ will not lead to a large loss of accuracy, at least if $n$ is large, $N_2(t)$ is much smaller than $N_1(t)$, and the hospitals are not overcrowded.
+Furthermore, it would be very complex to model future developments of $N_2$ using the history of $N_1$ and $N_2$. \end{remark}